 Iaps4fusion is the annual excursion for all IAPS members to come to the UK and have an exciting weekend learning about fusion and particle physics.

-The next IAPS4fusion event will take place from the 24 – 27 June 2018 and we welcome all students studying physics, or a physics related subject, to register.
-The programme will be made available shortly which will include visits to the University of Oxford, the Culham Centre for Fusion Energy and Imperial College London.
-You’ll also be welcomed to the IOP by our particle physics group and have time to see the sights in London and Oxford.
+The last edition of IAPS4fusion took place from the 24 – 27 June 2018 and welcomed all students studying physics, or a physics related subject, to register.
+The programme included visits to the University of Oxford, the Culham Centre for Fusion Energy and Imperial College London.
+The IOP particle physics group also welcomed the participants, which also had time to see the sights in London and Oxford.

 Please note that there are a maximum of 40 places available; 20 have been reserved for UK students and 20 for international students.
 Registration is taken on a first come first served basis so you are advised to register as soon as possible!